 This Reverse Peter Principle states that “within a hierarchy tasks tend to be delegated until they have descended to the employees level of incompetence”.

 Meaning that managers who delegate tasks that should be completed pass the task along the hierarchy until they cannot complete it in the last pass off of the delegation.
 They are causing important goals (aligned with the tasks) to be completed poorly, if at all.
 Then the management scapegoats the employee because it was delegated to them.

 The complexity of the task must fit the level of work.
 There is a great tendency to delegate tasks to too low a level, for example, Marketing development, which requires a level of thinking, ability, and accessibility to resources that only the Marketing VP has.
 If the Marketing VP were to delegate this task to the Marketing Manager – the task would be too complex.
 The manager does not have access to the power system, necessary authority, and connections to collaborate with other departments for successful completion.

 Suppose these more complex problems are assigned even one level of the hierarchy too low.
 In that case, the consequences are ones that we have all seen and are highly predictable: Budgets are overspent, completion time targets need to be continually extended, and should the project be completed, the quality and results are sub-standard.

-It is essential to ensure that the complexity of tasks is appropriate when delegated to staff.
-All tasks should be appropriate in complexity, resources, and skills for the person delegated to.
-People want to be challenged to their full capacity, and if the Managerial Leader knows the people, then this can be accomplished.
+Ensuring that the complexity of tasks is appropriate when delegated to staff is essential.
+All tasks should be appropriate in complexity, resources, and skills for the person delegated.
+People want to be challenged to their full capacity, and if the Managerial Leader knows the people, this can be accomplished.

 When delegating tasks, consider the task assignee’s background.
 The task should be adjusted to take into account: the person’s time in the position (role); their familiarity with the task; the requisite knowledge and skill necessary for successful completion; the maturity of their relationship with their manager; and whether or not they value to the assigned task.